syncfusion-content/blazor-docs/blazor/tooltip/content.md

+---
+layout: post
+title: Content in Blazor Tooltip Component | Syncfusion
+description: Learn about Content in Blazor Tooltip component of Syncfusion, and more details.
+platform: Blazor
+control: Tooltip
+documentation: ug
+---

 # Content

 A text or a piece of information assigned to the Tooltip's `Content` property will be displayed as the main text stream of the Tooltip.